Glossary

 OpenAthens SP

-OpenAthens IdPs can have a hierarchy of organisatsional units (OUs) when they need them.
-These will sometimes have their own scope (see below), and when they do they are shown separately in the stats reports.
+OpenAthens IdPs can have a hierarchy of organizational units (OUs) if needed.
+For some organizations, the “parent” is the only identity provider.
+Other organizations are divided into sub-organizations for subscription licensing purposes.
+Sub-organizations can have their own scope (see below), and when they do they are shown separately in statistics reports.

 SAML